LinkedDataFragments/CityBench-Amazon/README.md

 # Amazon experiment setup

 This experiments consists of one server and N clients.
+Each machine will host a Docker container which does the actual work.
+Docker container for the server (*contains experiment parameters*): https://github.com/rubensworks/TPFStreamingQueryExecutor-CityBench
+Docker container for the client: https://github.com/rubensworks/TPFStreamingQueryExecutor

 The experiment tests the scalability of the TPF Query Streamer, C-SPARQL and CQELS using CityBench.
 The N clients are only required for the TPF Query Streamer clients.
 For C-SPARQl and CQELS everything runs on the server anyways.
 The server will be aware of the pool of N clients and when TPFQS is evaluated, it will start TPFQS clients on the remote client machines.